-In a previous blog post, I covered the various types of enrollment available for iOS/ipadOS devices in Intune.
-If you haven't read that post yet, I recommend checking it out to gain a better understanding of Different types of iOS/iPadOS Enrollment In Intune.
-The purpose of this blog is to explain how to configure Device enrollment with company portal enrollment type and the user experience.
+In an earlier blog post, I discussed the different types of enrollment options for iOS/iPadOS devices in Intune.
+If you haven't seen that post, I suggest reading it to get a clearer understanding of Different types of iOS/iPadOS Enrollment In Intune.
+This blog aims to explain how to set up Device enrollment using the company portal enrollment type and what the user experience is like.

-I have written a blog that explains Web-Based Device Enrollment both enrollment types are almost similar but only differentiate the enrollment method, for this enrollment users need to download the company portal app from the iOS/iPadOS store before starting the enrollment.
+I have authored a blog that details Web-Based Device Enrollment where both enrollment types are nearly identical, differing only in the enrollment method.
+For this type of enrollment, users must download the company portal app from the iOS/iPadOS store before beginning the process.

-This is the typical BYOD enrollment which provides a wide range of management for the admin to manage the device, by deploying device restriction, compliance policy, and management capabilities, there is no data separation between user data and corporate data both the data are saved in the same location or container
+This is the standard BYOD enrollment, offering extensive management options for the admin to oversee the device by implementing device restrictions, compliance policies, and management features.
+There is no separation of user data and corporate data; both types of data are stored in the same location or container.

 If there are no enrollment type set then iOS/iPadOS device use this type of enrollment as default